novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_choices.png)
 ## Synchronization
-Once an interface has been created dimensions shared by objects in that interface are automatically synchronized.
+Once an nterface has been created dimensionsinin shared by objects in that interface are automatically synchronized.

-That means that **any selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.
+That means that **y selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.

 Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed.